qrqiuren/site-myhdl-dev/guide.md

 process is documented
 [here](https://confluence.atlassian.com/display/BITBUCKET/Fork+a+Repo%2C+Compare+Code%2C+and+Create+a+Pull+Request).

-Other developers will review the pull request, and the BFDL will decide to merge it in or not.
+Other developers will review the pull request, and the BDFL will decide to merge it in or not.